 Selected Projects

-A GPU parallelized Monte Carlo path tracer.
+A GPU-parallelized Monte Carlo path tracer, featuring glTF mesh loading with bounding boxes, first bounce caching, depth of field, and various bokeh shapes.
 See more images at the GitHub link.

 An implementation of Responsive Real-Time Grass Rendering for General 3D Scenes in Vulkan, featuring a compute pipeline for physics simulation and three culling heuristics and a graphics pipeline utilizing tessellation.